viperproject/gobra-book/src/01/termination.md

 # Termination

 Having discussed loops, the next thing to address is termination.
-Here we look at the termination of loops and recursive functions.
+Here, we look at the termination of loops and recursive functions.
 In general, proving termination is [undecidable](https://en.wikipedia.org/wiki/Halting_problem).
 However, for functions we write in practice, it is usually not hard to show termination.
 By default, Gobra checks for _partial correctness_, i.e., correctness with respect to specifications _if the function terminates_.
 For _total correctness_, both termination and correctness with respect to specifications must be proven.
-To prove termination, Gobra uses _termination measures_, i.e., expressions that are strictly decreasing and bounded from below.
+Gobra uses _termination measures_, i.e., expressions that are strictly decreasing and bounded from below to prove termination.

 ## Partial correctness